 - 1. Purpose.
-Regulating Plans are adopted for each redevelopment zoning district.
-These Regulating Plans illustrate zoning subdistricts and provide detail about the existing and desired character of individual streets, blocks, and civic spaces.
-Certain standards in redevelopment zoning districts are keyed to specific features shown on the Regulating Plan to manage the form and scale of buildings and their relationship with other buildings, and with the public realm. - 2.
+Regulating Plans are adopted for each Redevelopment Zoning District.
+These Regulating Plans illustrate zoning Subdistricts and provide detail about the existing and desired character of individual streets, blocks, and civic spaces.
+Certain standards in Redevelopment Zoning Districts are keyed to specific features shown on the Regulating Plan to manage the form and scale of buildings and their relationship with other buildings, and with the public realm. - 2.
 Content.
 Regulating Plans contain regulatory information including the following: - a.
 Perimeter.
-Perimeter of the redevelopment zoning district. - b.
+Perimeter of the Redevelopment Zoning District. - b.
 Subdistricts.
-All land in a Redevelopment Zoning District is assigned to a subdistrict that provides regulations for the characteristics and location of that land.
+All land in a Redevelopment Zoning District is assigned to a Subdistrict that provides regulations for the characteristics and location of that land.
 Subdistricts are designated on the regulating plans. - c.
 Primary and Secondary Streets and Alleys.
 Primary Streets are intended to develop over time as pedestrian environments and, as such, are held to higher standards in the regulations regarding building placement, building frontage, and the location of parking and service uses.
 Streets not designated as Primary Streets are considered Secondary Streets.
 Secondary Streets can accommodate service functions and vehicular-oriented development needs, including parking, loading, and drive-through facilities.
 Alleys are important assets in the Redevelopment Zoning Districts, performing many functions within small rights-of-way. - d.
 Required Commercial Frontage.
-Portions of primary streets within Redevelopment Zoning Districts are intended to support businesses, civic uses, and reinforce local character.
+Portions of Primary Streets within Redevelopment Zoning Districts are intended to support businesses, civic uses, and reinforce local character.
 These streets area designated as Required Commercial Frontage and are held to stricter standards regarding allowable frontage types and uses located within sidewalk level stories.
 Required Commercial Frontage shall be non-residential and open to the public.
-Frontages shall be shopfront and arcades. - e.
-Future Streets and Alleys Connections.
+Frontages shall be shopfront and arcades.
+Required Commercial Frontage shall be provided for a depth of no less than 20 feet measured from the front of the building. - e.
+Recommended Future Streets and Alleys Connections.
 Potential future connections may also be illustrated on Regulating Plans.
 Future connections are desired new vehicular or pedestrian connections to existing streets or alleys that will improve the overall transportation network.
 Future connection designations are not precise alignments or specific locations.
 The appropriateness of final street designations, exact alignment, location, maintenance responsibility and dedication of these intended links of the transportation network will be determined during the development review and approval process. - f.
 Marine Service Areas.
 Marine Service Areas cannot be converted to permanent housing unless the marine service uses can be replaced on the same parcel or another parcel not already designated a Marine Service Area.
-See, CGMP Policy 4.13A.8(4). - 3.
+See CGMP Policy 4.13A.8(4). - 3.
 Legal effect.
-Regulating plans are an integral part of these Land Development Regulations.
-They supplement the Martin County Zoning Atlas by providing a greater level of detail for redevelopment zoning districts so that the regulations and standards in this article will apply in the appropriate locations.
-Changes to regulating plans may be made only by amending these Land Development Regulations.
+Regulating Plans are an integral part of these Land Development Regulations.
+They supplement the Martin County Zoning Atlas by providing a greater level of detail for Redevelopment Zoning Districts so that the regulations and standards in this article will apply in the appropriate locations.
+Changes to Regulating Plans may be made only by an ordinance amending Land Development Regulations.